istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

 > Uninstalling this chart does not delete Istio's registered CRDs.
 Istio, by design, expects
 > CRDs to leak into the Kubernetes environment.
 As CRDs contain all runtime configuration
-> data in custom resources the Istio designers consider better to explicitly delete this
+> data for Istio configuraiton the Istio designers consider better to explicitly delete this
 > configuration rather then unexpectedly to lose it.

     {{< text bash >}}